NRI Income Tax & Compliance

 How to Claim Section 80C Deductions

-• Before the beginning of 31 March of the fiscal year, invest in eligible investments that come under section 80C.
+• Before 31st March of the fiscal year, invest in eligible investments that come under Section 80C.

-• Gather proofs such as ELSS statements, deposit slips, receipts of insurance premiums, and more.
+• Gather proofs such as ELSS statements, deposit slips, and insurance premium receipts.

 • To adjust TDS, specify the investments you made to your employer.

-• Under Chapter VI-A, report investment and file income tax return (ITR).
+• Under Chapter VI-A, report the investments and file your Income Tax Return (ITR).

 Final Word